NCAS-CMS/cms-website/_drafts/puma2.md

 ### 9. Update suites to run on PUMA2

-You should now be able to checkout and run suites as before, with the following change:
+ARCHER2 jobs are submitted via the login nodes using ```rose host-select```.
+All ARCHER2 suites need the following change:

 * Edit ```site/archer2.rc``` file and replace any lines like this:
   ```